iamqiss/Pixelle/maintable/src/backend/storage/aio/README.md

 ### AIO Handles

-The central API piece for postgres' AIO abstraction are AIO handles.
+The central API piece for maintable' AIO abstraction are AIO handles.
 To execute an IO one first has to acquire an IO handle (`pgaio_io_acquire()`) and then "define" it, i.e. associate an IO operation with the handle.